Development of the cerebral cortex: Lissencephaly

 Lissencephaly, or 'smooth brain', is a disorder in which the brain does not properly form the gyri and sulci as a result from neuronal migration and cortical folding.
 This disorder can also result in epilepsy and cognitive impairment.
 Type 1 lissencephaly is due to an error in migration.
 LIS1, also known as PAFAH1B, is a gene that is expressed in both dividing and migrating cells found in the brain.
 When LIS1 is deleted, lissencephaly occurs.

 LIS1 is thought to have several important roles in the creation of the cortex.
 Since LIS1 is similar to the nuclear distribution protein F (nudF), they are thought to work similarly.
 The nud family is known to be a factor in nuclear translocation, or moving the nuclei of daughter cells after cell division has occurred.
 By relation, it is thought that LIS1 is a factor in neuronal migration.
 LIS1 is also considered to be a factor in controlling dynein, a motor protein that affects intercellular movement such as protein sorting and the process of cell division.

 Another protein that contributes to a lissencephaly disorder is DCX, or Doublecortin.
 DCX is a microtubule associated protein that is responsible for double cortex malformations.
 DCX is found in the second layer of the cortex, and in fact is still present in immature neurons of an adult cortex.
 It is thought that DCX affects neuronal migration through affecting the microtubule dynamics.
 Since DCX malformations results as a similar phenotype as with LIS1 malformations, it is thought they interact with one another on a cellular level.
 However, it is not yet known how this occurs.

 Tsc1 knockout

 TSC, or tuberous sclerosis, is an autosomal dominant disorder that results in formation of tumors along neuroectodermally-derived tissue.
 TSC1 or TSC2 inactivation can cause TSC and the associated tumors in the brain.
 When inactivation of TSC1 is present during corticogenesis, malformations of cortical tubers, or abnormal benign tissue growth, along with white matter nodes would form in mice.
 This replicates the effect TSC is found to have in humans afflicted with TSC.
 In the mice there would be a lack of GFAP in astrocytes however astrogliosis would not occur like in the human TSC.

-Human cortex alformation (overfolding)
+Human cortex malformation (overfolding)

 Variations within the sodium channel SCN3A, and Na+/K+,ATPase (ATP1A3), has been implicated in cortical malformations.